misskey-dev/misskey/Abuse.md

 Certain types of pornography are allowed and others disallowed.
 What is specifically disallowed and allowed is as such:

-Disallowed:
-- Bestiality porn.
-- Child porn.
-Posting any of the above will find your account terminated and contact to relevant law enforcement made.
 Allowed:
 - Drawn depiction of any types of porn (legal within the U.S.A.).
 - Legal "real pornography" as pertaining to Californian law.

+Disallowed:
+- Real bestiality porn.
+- Real child porn.
+Posting any of the above will find your account terminated and contact to relevant law enforcement made.

 ## Bots policy
 Bots are allowed within the site if they bring a "useful feature", which will be decided when the time is relevant.